 How to deal with academic rejections

 A critical thing about rejections is that they are part of the academic process.
-The chances are that every researcher you may know has already received one (perhaps many) rejection letters.
-Despite their well-known presence, we don’t talk much about rejections.
-Different }, say, a soccer game, in which we know who owns and who loses the match, in the academic game, we only know about the ones that have the paper accepted, the grants funded, the awards received, etc.
+Chances are that every researcher you may know has already received one (perhaps many) rejection letters.
+Despite their ubiquitousness, we don’t talk much about rejections.
+Different than, say, a soccer game, in which we know who owns and who loses the match, in the academic game, we only know about the ones that have the paper accepted, the grants funded, the awards received, etc.

 This view is only partial, though.
 More importantly, it creates the illusion that successful researchers (for instance, the ones that are invited to give talks, the ones that made the most fundamental contributions in your field, the ones who the names are often found in the academic literature) are the ones that never (or very infrequently) face a rejection.
 This is hardly to be the case.

 Nowadays, the competition to get a paper published or to receive a grant is so fierce that, for any excellent conference or journal, authors are more likely to have a paper rejected than a paper accepted (regardless if the manuscript is good or bad).
 In the Software Engineering field, which I know a bit more about, the acceptance rate is often around 25% — 30%.
 This means that sometimes the only difference between an accepted paper and a rejected paper is that we don’t talk about the rejected one.
 And since we don’t talk about rejections, they become harder to digest.